-- DoC 13.1: Signed declaration that no latex or foam is used in the product; or - DoC 13.2: Signed declaration of non-use of 1, 3 butadiene from an Executive Officer of the company that produces the latex or foam; or - DoC 13.3: Report on the concentration of 1, 3 Butadiene using a test carried out in accordance with the following procedure: A sample of the cured product shall be ground and weighed before being analysed.
+- DoC 15.1: Signed declaration that no latex or foam is used in the product; or - DoC 15.2: Signed declaration of non-use of 1, 3 butadiene from an Executive Officer of the company that produces the latex or foam; or - DoC 15.3: Report on the concentration of 1, 3 Butadiene using a test carried out in accordance with the following procedure: A sample of the cured product shall be ground and weighed before being analysed.
 Sampling by use of a headspace sampler.
-Analysis by means of gas chromatography, detection by use of a flame ionization detector; or - DoC 13.4: VOC test showing a specific line item for butadiene as less than or equal to 0.02ppm or 0.044mg/m3, or alternatively a total "alkenes" line item as less than 0.05 mg/m $^2$ hr, or less than 0.05 mg/m $^3$ using any reputable standard VOC test method.
+Analysis by means of gas chromatography, detection by use of a flame ionization detector; or - DoC 15.4: VOC test showing a specific line item for butadiene as less than or equal to 0.02ppm or 0.044mg/m3, or alternatively a total "alkenes" line item as less than 0.05 mg/m 2 hr, or less than 0.05 mg/m 3 using any reputable standard VOC test method.

-Criterion 14: CFC, HCFC, HFC or methylene chloride shall not be used as blowing agents in polyurethane.
+Criterion 16: CFC, HCFC, HFC or methylene chloride shall not be used as blowing agents in polyurethane.

-DoC 14.1: Signed declaration describing the expansion process and whether CFC, HCFC, HFC or methylene chloride was used in the expansion process.
+DoC 16.1: Signed declaration describing the expansion process and whether CFC, HCFC, HFC or methylene chloride was used in the expansion process.

-Criterion 15: Aniline based amines shall not be added to the padding material.
+Criterion 17: Aniline based amines shall not be added to the padding material.

-DoC 15.1: Signed declaration from supplier describing the manufacturing process and whether aniline based amines are used.
+DoC 17.1: Signed declaration from supplier describing the manufacturing process and whether aniline-based amines are used.

-Criterion 16: The total discharges to water from the production of latex, foam or rubber shall be treated and decreased by 90% (measured as COD or TOC) in on-site or external sewage treatment works prior to being discharged to the receiving environment.
+Criterion 18: The total discharges to water from the production of latex, foam or rubber shall be treated and decreased by 90% (measured as COD or TOC) in on-site or external sewage treatment works prior to being discharged to the receiving environment.

-DoC 16.1: Copy of the Environmental Management System or similar showing testing requirements; testing frequency must be weekly and the final calculation must be the annual mean; or
+DoC 18.1: Copy of the Environmental Management System or similar showing testing requirements; testing frequency (at least weekly), and the final calculation must indicate 90% decrease in COD or TOC (based on annual mean); or

-DoC 16.2: Sampling for COD or TOC analysis shall take place after the operation of any on-site wastewater treatment.
+DoC 18.2: Sampling for COD or TOC analysis results, after the operation of any on-site wastewater treatment.